BYU basketball: Why Coach Mark Pope is changing how the team will play

 “We don’t want anybody to catch the ball on the wing and look around and just feel comfortable.
 We want to put ball pressure on them.
 We want to make sure we have each others’ backs, talking like crazy.
 We’re just animals, going crazy out there.
 It’s going to be fun to watch.”

 It’s a style that fits senior forward Gideon George.
-Others, like Spencer Johnson, Richie Saunders and Stewart are also among the team leaders in DIN.
+Others, like Spencer Johnson, Richie Saunders and Stewart are also among the team leaders in DIM.

 “Gideon is always leading the charge with his length and experience,” Stewart said.
 “He’s going to be a great defender for us.”